oblyk/oblyk-api/doc/api.md

 ### Suggesting an evolution

-If you need a particular route that is not in this documentation, you can suggest that we develop it by posting an issue on the [oblyk/oblyk-api](https://github.com/oblyk/oblyk-api) GitHub project
+If you need a particular endpoint that is not in this documentation, you can suggest that we develop it by posting an issue on the [oblyk/oblyk-api](https://github.com/oblyk/oblyk-api) GitHub project.

 <br>